,

 Generic AI can sound convincing, but that does not make it reliable in regulated environments.
 Intelligence-first GRC is different because it works from real evidence and control data.
 That gives risk and compliance teams more consistent, explainable, and defensible outputs for boards, auditors, and regulators.

-What will the CoreStream GRC and SANNOS webinar cover?
+What does the CoreStream GRC and SANNOS webinar cover?

-This session will explore what good AI integration looks like in practice, why generic AI falls short in regulated environments, how evidence-based AI can improve compliance and audit workflows, and how the CoreStream GRC and Sannos integration supports stronger governance, controls, and third-party risk management.
+The session covers what good AI integration looks like in practice, why generic AI falls short in regulated environments, how evidence-based AI can improve compliance and audit workflows, and how the CoreStream GRC and SANNOS integration supports stronger governance, controls, and third-party risk management.

 How does the CoreStream GRC and SANNOS integration work?